joshlarsen/aws-recon/readme.md

 #### Errors

 API exceptions related to permissions are silently ignored in most cases.
+These errors are usually due to one of these cases:

+- using a role without sufficient permissions
+- querying an account with SCPs in place that prevent usage of certain services
-These errors are usually due to either using a role without sufficient permissions, or trying to query a service that isn't enabled/available in your region/account.
+- trying to query a service that isn't enabled/available in your region/account

+In `verbose` mode, you will see exception logs in the output:

 ```
 t2.us-east-1.EC2.describe_subnets.0